Roymaniac/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use`chown --from=guillaume betty hello` to change the `owner` if the file `hello` to `betty` if only it is owned by `guillaume`

+Use `telnet towel.blinkenlights.nl` to play the Star wars episode IV in the terminal